almenke/laravelapihelp/README.md

      }
      ~~~~

-8. Now we can modify the method sendFailedLoginResponse with the following code to handle login failures.
+8. Modify the method sendFailedLoginResponse with the following code to handle login failures.

  ~~~~
   if ($request->ajax() || $request->expectsJson()) {